Optimizer

 };

-The result of Optimizer is that the MyComp's onMount method was extracted into a new file.
+method was extracted into a new file.
 There are a few benefits to doing this:

-• A Parent component can refer to MyComp without pulling in MyComp implementation details.
+- A Parent component can refer to

-• The application now has more entry points, giving the bundler more ways to chunk up the codebase.
+implementation details. - The application now has more entry points, giving the bundler more ways to chunk up the codebase.

 See also: Capturing Lexical Scope.